Agent Editor

 Introduction

-The Agent Editor is compatible with the Agent Commons module.
+Agent Editor is compatible with the Agent Commons module.
 Using this module, you can define and manage prompts, microflows (as tools), external MCP servers, knowledge bases, and large language models to build agentic patterns that support your business logic.
-Additionally, it allows you to define variables that act as placeholders for data from the app session context, which are replaced with actual values when the end user interacts with the app.
+Additionally, you can define variables that act as placeholders for data from the app session context.
+These placeholders are replaced with actual values when the end-user interacts with the app.

-The Agent Editor module includes a Studio Pro extension that allows users to define GenAI Agents as documents in the app model.
-The Agent Editor Commons module, which is installed as part of the same package, includes logic and activities to call these agents from microflows in a running application.
+The Agent Editor module includes a Studio Pro extension that you can use to define GenAI agents as documents in the app model.
+The Agent Editor Commons module, which is installed as part of the same package, includes logic and activities to call these agents from microflows in a running app.

 Typical Use Cases